HullLab/AutoMorph/README.md

 * opencv
 * shapely

-The easiest way to get most of these python modules is to just install [Anaconda](https://www.continuum.io/downloads).
+The easiest way to get most of these Python modules is to just install [Anaconda](https://www.continuum.io/downloads).

 To get the tifffile, opencv, and shapely modules, you can simply install them into your Anaconda installation like so: